russellmatt66/imhd-CUDA/README.md

 ![The Ideal MHD System](https://latex.codecogs.com/svg.image?\frac{\partial\vec{Q}}{\partial&space;t}&plus;\nabla\cdot\overline{\overline{T}}=D\nabla^{2}\vec{Q})

 What all these terms are exactly will not be explained here.
 In the future I will upload a paper explaining things.
-Fundamentally, the numerical method to solve this equation is a *predictor-corrector* method,
+The numerical method being used to solve this equation here is a *predictor-corrector* method, given by,

 ![Lax-Wendroff](./.svgs/predictor_corrector.svg)